MrScislowski/ProgrammingPortfolio/Resume_DataScience.md

 - determine the correlation between quiz scores, homework completion, and test scores
 - determine the days of the week students are missing assignments most, and student responses to missing class (e.g. on cloud learning platform)

-### APCalculusResourceOrganizer, 2019

-Gathered data with manual screenshot of past AP tests, scraping Khan Academy exercises, and scraping AP classroom website.
-Using this:

-- analyzed which topics were tested most in recent AP tests, and kept track of how much practice on each topic I had assigned
-- generated large question bank html document that allowed quick and easy access to all the available content, and to track what I had used already
-- generated individualized student study plans and class summary data using AP Practic exam performance data

 ### InfiniteCampus, 2020

 School was implementing experimental policy of "flex days" where students could choose which classes to visit and scan their student ID barcode to log attendance.
 However, attendance data was hard to access through student information system (SIS).
 I used R to analyze all of the attendance data and: